Gubchik123/obsidian-movie-search-plugin/README.md

 Set the folder location where the new file is created.
 Otherwise, a new file is created in the Obsidian Root folder.

+### New file name format

+Set the format of the new file name.
+The default is title of the movie.

 ### Template file

 You can set the template file location.
 There is an example template at the bottom.